Misiorny/r_solution/README.md

 ## General Information
 - According question you have to choose words from cloud by click on it.
 - Main purpose of application is to show my frontend skills.
+- For better understanding of MVC pattern special directories in src folder was created.

 ## Technologies Used
 - React JS - version 18.2.0
-- Sass/scss - version 2.0
+- Sass/scss - version 1.56.1
-- JavaScript - version 3.0
+- JavaScript - version ES6

 ## Features